jorge-lherrera/inconclusive/README.md

 - It does not find bugs.
 It tells you whether the spec you already wrote is evidence.
 - It does not make a flaky spec trustworthy.
 It reports the flake as `INCONCLUSIVE` and stops, which is the most it can honestly do.
+- It does not scale to a suite.
+One differential stands two servers up and runs the spec four times; that is a gate for the one spec that closes a bug, not something to point at two hundred of them.
 - The guard sees what the **page** requests.
 A direct call from a spec through `APIRequestContext` does not pass through it, which is why `apiGet` is GET-only and why `tools/preflight.ts` exists.